CypherPoet/swift-package-template/README.md

 ]
 ``` -->

-From there, refer to the `MyLibrary` "product" delivered by the `MyLibraryPackageName` "package" inside of any of your project's target dependencies:
+From there, refer to the `MyLibraryName` "product" delivered by the `MyPackageName` "package" inside of any of your project's target dependencies:

 ```swift
 targets: [